sfoxhq/slate/source/includes/_market_data.md

 --- | -----------
 quantity | Quantity to buy or sell vwap | "Volume Weighted Average Price", the price the user can expect to receive if the order is executed.
 Even though the price is $383.21 in this example, you will most likely pay $383 for the entire order.
-These prices are not guaranteed as the market is always moving. price | Limit price the user must specify to achieve the VWAP price at execution fees | Expected fee for executing this order total | Total cost of the order
+These prices are not guaranteed as the market is always moving. price | Limit price the user must specify when placing the order to achieve the VWAP price at execution fees | Expected fee for executing this order total | Total cost of the order